 Coral Restoration Zone

-The Biri Initiative Coral Restoration Zone is an area along the island's shoreline extending out to a depth of about 15 m.
+The Biri Initiative Coral Restoration Zone is an area along the island's shoreline extending out to a depth of about 15 meters.
 One reason it was chosen as a proving ground for Biri Buds is that its natural coral reef is fairly healthy but with areas damaged by typhoons.
 Once Biri Buds have proven their worth here, it will be time to deploy them in other areas where the reefs have been heavily damaged by illegal fishing methods.

 For definition purposes the following terms were agreed upon in a national workshop and published (Miclat and Ingles, 2004):